 Of course, video slots are nothing new – in fact, they date back to the 1970s.
 However, they became more advanced in the 1990s when a second screen was introduced.

-Today, graphics have improved, as have the bonus features, but casinos have a way to go if they are to compete with online casinos.
-To continue satisfying customers, they’re advised to offer more bonus features, a different combination of reels and more incentives.
+To continue satisfying customers, modern slot titles strive to offer more bonus features, a different combination of reels and more incentives.

 Get personalised offers straight to your inbox and access our exclusive members' area!